mah-ju/new-react-project/README.md

     2- Implemented an carousel that automatically transitions between images.
 Utilized the `useEffect` hook for image transitions.

-- **Form Submission:** Created a form that, upon submission, presents a modal with a personalized message containing the user's provided name and email.
-Additionally, if the user attempts to submit the form with empty fields, an alert prompts them to fill in the required information.
+- **Form Submission:**  Created a form that, upon submission, displays a modal featuring a personalized message with the user's name and email.
+Implemented form validation to ensure the modal appears only when all required fields are filled; otherwise, an alert prompts users to provide the necessary information.

 </div>